 What you will study

 You will study both OU materials and third party materials that support your learning in the three key topics.
+The module is practical and activity-based, and much of the study material is delivered online.
+You will therefore be working at your computer for significant periods of time.

 You will learn